meazty/antd-ts-admin/README.md

-# Ant Design Pro
+# antd-ts-admin

-This project is initialized with [Ant Design Pro](https://pro.ant.design).
-Follow is the quick guide for how to use.
+A community-driven admin dashboard starter for React & Node.js, featuring Ant Design 4, TypeScript, Node.js, MongoDB, and a comprehensive backend, with robust documentation and video tutorial support

 ## Environment Prepare